 OVT Accompaniment and Victim Family Travel to West Bank

 OVT funded travel expenses for a victim’s parent to attend several court proceedings in the West Bank-Judea Military Court for the murder of an American citizen in the West Bank.
 OVT’s Director and Attorney Advisor accompanied the parent to a court proceeding in the West Bank.
-One defendant was sentence to two life sentences plus 58 years, while an individual convicted of an after the fact theft received 10 months.
+One defendant was sentenced to two life sentences plus 58 years, while an individual convicted of an after-the-fact theft received 10 months.

 Notification to the Victims of the 2009 Hotel bombings in Jakarta, Indonesia